kanwar911/Workshop_BTS/project_charter.md

 **7.1 Identified Risks**

-1. Security & Data Breach Risk (High Impact, High Likelihood) Sensitive user information—including trip details, chat messages, and profile data—may be exposed due to weak authentication, misconfigured API endpoints, or insecure cloud storage.
+1. Security & Data Breach Risk (High Impact, High Likelihood) Sensitive user information including trip details, chat messages, and profile data may be exposed due to weak authentication, misconfigured API endpoints, or insecure cloud storage.
 A breach could compromise user trust and require urgent remediation.

 2. Third-Party API Instability (High Impact, Low Likelihood) External services such as Skyscanner or other travel APIs may experience outages, rate-limiting, or return inconsistent data.
 This can disrupt the core functionality of flight and hotel search features.